 In 1874 George Armstrong Custer’s 1,000-man Black Hills Expedition explored the valley where Mystic would later be settled.
 The following year, geologists found gold on Castle Creek, which started the Black Hills Gold Rush.
 In 1876, a small mining camp was established on Castle Creek that was first called “Sitting Bull.”
 By 1879, it was home to about 100 people but never grew larger as miners soon spread out to more prosperous mining claims, especially those farther north at Deadwood and Lead.
 By then, the Black Hills were bustling with mills, shafts, sluices, flumes, cyanide pits, and assay houses.

-Placer mining kept the Sitting Bull camp in business and, in 1885, when a post office was established, the town’s name was changed to Mystic, probably after the town of Mystic, Connecticut.
+Placer mining kept the Sitting Bull camp in business, and in 1885, when a post office was established, the town’s name was changed to Mystic, probably after the town of Mystic, Connecticut.

 A few years later, George Frink closed the sawmill in 1952 and sold the equipment, marking the end of Mystic as a flourishing community.
 Afterward, the sawmill building was torn down.
 The post office closed in 1954.

 The Mystic Townsite District was named to the National Register of Historic Places in 1986.
-It includes 14 buildings including a granary, boardinghouse, office, tourist cabins, sheds, and chapel.
+It includes 14 buildings, including a granary, boardinghouse, office, tourist cabins, sheds, and chapel.

-Mystic is located off of a gravel road 12 miles north of Hill City.
+Mystic is located off a gravel road 12 miles north of Hill City.
 The gravel road also leads to Rochford, another popular mining camp, just 7.5 miles to the northwest.
 The trip to Rochford is well worth the time, as it has even more historic buildings to accompany its history.